Colonial Pipeline fire kills 1 person, bringing threat of gas price spike

 A crucial pipeline that carries gasoline and other fuel to the U.S. East Coast has been shut down for the second time in two months, bringing a new threat of price hikes at the pump.

 A fire broke out Monday afternoon along a section of the Colonial Pipeline in Alabama, killing one person and injuring five others, the pipeline operator said.
-Images from the scene showed a massive plume of smoke towering over nearby trees.
+Images from the scene showed a massive plume of flames and smoke towering over nearby trees.

 The blaze, which continued to rage late Monday, prompted the closure of the pipeline, which stretches from Houston to New York and provides gasoline for 50 million people, according to company estimates.